Skip to contents

 plot_titles = "N > 35", palette=c("white", "orange", "red", "darkred"))

 When dealing with model biases, CAVAanalytics offers a straightforward solution by automatically implementing bias correction using the empirical quantile mapping method.
 This process allows us to correct for discrepancies between observed data and model outputs.
+Note that CAVAanalytics allows the selection of three bias-correction methods.

 # bias correction is applied with the widely used empirical quantile method